ShahzainAhmed/AverageNumbers/README.md

 - The value of I ranges from 0 to the number of elements and is incremented each time after the body of the loop is executed.
 - Then, the element that the user enters is stored in the variable element.
 - a.append(elem) appends the element to the list.
+- Now the value of i is incremented to 2.